Close Menu

 Labradors were originally bred for retrieving objects from the water.
 They generally love swimming and splashing around in water courses and lakes.
 Remember to take care when walking them near to water which is unsafe for them to swim in.
 Many Labradors will decide to jump in of their own accord.

-Conclusion: owning a Labrador should be determined by your lifestyle
+Owning a Labrador should be determined by your lifestyle

 When making the decision to own any kind of dog or puppy, it is important to give real consideration to whether or not they are suitable for your lifestyle.
 Labradors have an abundance of energy and require plenty of exercise, hence the frequently asked question, ‘At what age do Labradors calm down?’
 If you have the time, space and energy for a large and lively breed and enjoy walking, then a Labrador may just be the dog to fit in with your lifestyle.
 However, it is natural to worry about what will happen if you have to leave your new best friend to go away on holiday, for work or for a non dog-friendly occasion such as a family wedding.

 Barking Mad Dog Care offers the perfect solution for dog owners who don’t wish to place their canine companions in kennels.
-Established in 2000, we have many years of experience of offering home-from-home care for Labradors and the many other breeds of dog.
+Established in 2000, we have many years of experience of offering home-from-home Labrador care and the many other breeds of dog.
 Why not find your local branch today and get in contact to discuss care for your Labrador?

 Please note, our information about Labradors is a brief description for the benefit of our website visitors.
 The points we make are a generalisation of breed characteristics.
 They can not be 100% true of each and every dog of the Labrador breed.
 Every dog is an individual and will have different needs.
 We would advise carrying out lots of research, both online and in person (such as with your local vet) before making a decision to purchase or adopt a Labrador puppy or adult dog.